antvis/AVA/sites/ava-site/docs/guide/rules/rules.en.md

 <!-- omit in toc -->
 #### Rule Details

-For large types of histograms and bar charts, the number of columns should be controlled within a reasonable range.
-When there is only one column, there is actually no need to use a histogram, so you get zero points.
-When the number of bars is between 2 and 20, we think this is reasonable for a histogram and score 1 point.
-When the number of columns exceeds 20, the larger the number of columns, the more unfavorable the display of specific values.
-At this time, the score of this rule is the ratio of the number of columns to the constant 20.
-The more the number, the smaller the score, and the closer it is to zero.
+For bar charts and column charts, the number of bars should be kept within a reasonable range.
+When there is only one bar, there is really no need to use a bar chart (could use a KPI panel or just show the number), so a score of zero is given.
+When the number of bars is between 2 and 20, we consider this to be reasonable for a bar chart, and a score of 1 is given.
+When the number of bars exceeds 20, the more bars are not good for the display of specific values, so the score of this rule is the ratio of the number of bars to the constant 20, and the more the number the smaller the score, the closer to 0.

 <!-- omit in toc -->
 #### References